luelista/teamwiki-chat/README.md

 The source code of teamwiki itself will be released in the soon future.

-This code (teamwiki-chat) is licensed under the [MIT license](http://opensource.org/licenses/MIT).
-Feel free to use parts from it.
+This code (teamwiki-chat) is licensed under the General Public License v3.